 - During chronic infection, stealth microbes occur in very low concentrations in isolated areas of the body, making diagnosis by any means very challenging.

-- Stealth microbes commonly live inside cells and some can exist in cyst forms (especially when they are under pressure), other factors that make diagnosis a real challenge.
+- Stealth microbes commonly live inside cells, and some can exist in cyst forms (especially when they are under pressure).
+Both are factors that make diagnosis a real challenge.

 - Stealth microbes readily manipulate the immune system — detection depends on antibody production.